 Why I moved my personal website to Gatsby.js + Github

-I used to have an old static website (from 10 years ago) for the usual task of keeping track of my work and online presence.
+I used to have an old static website (from 10 years ago .. static html files, some jquery etc) for the usual task of keeping track of my work and online presence.
 Due to how traditional web hosting services work, it has been a challenge (read: not fun) updating it.
-I recently had some time and decided to make the website more interactive + include a modern development experience (as if december 2019).
+I recently had some time and decided to make the website more interactive + include a modern development experience (as of december 2019).

 There are many good reasons (quite a bit has been written on this) to use Gatsby + Github Pages, but here are some that made sense for my use case (personal website + blog).